Kids in masks trick or treating for Halloween

 When handing out candy, consider only individually wrapped items and peanut-free options for those who are allergic.
 Also, consider non-food treats like stickers, playing cards, toys, coloring books, and games.
 The teal pumpkin project is a safe way to let children with food allergies know that you are offering non-food treats and peanut-free treats at your home.
 Just display a picture of a teal pumpkin on your porch or driveway.

-Feed your superhero, give them a good meal before setting out, so they are not tempted to overindulge in candy on an empty stomach.
+Feed your superhero and give them a good meal before setting out, so they are not tempted to overindulge in candy on an empty stomach.

 Safety